Once upon a time and not long ago, telling folks that you were planning to travel around Taiwan would generally be met with a puzzled reply of

 So while Taiwan puts up a darn good fight in this category (Xiao Liuqiu has great snorkeling, and the scuba diving in Green Island is awesome), Thailand has Taiwan outclassed for nautical stuff.
 Kenting may be the Cancun of Taiwan, but there are legitimate cinematic reasons that Danny Boyle and Leonardo DiCaprio filmed their 2000 trouble in paradise film The Beach in the Gulf of Thailand and not in Kenting (or even Wai’ao).
 (Read also: 10 reasons to visit Xiao Liuqiu, Taiwan’s Hidden Island Gem)

-Two Wheel Travel: Best destination for Bicyclists
+Two Wheel Travel: Best Destination for Cycling

 Where cycling is concerned, Taiwan shines brightly.
 While offering different terrain and riding experiences, both places are popular with long-distance bicyclists.
 Whereas even the heartiest ex-NYC bike messengers will find Bangkok traffic insanely challenging (or just insane), most Taiwanese cities are pretty well set up for city cycling, offering a good variety of bike paths and a population more-or-less used to having to share the road.
 Taiwan is generally a more bicycle-friendly place to ride than Thailand, where traffic patterns are a bit more Mad Max-esque.
 Brits, Australians, and folks from left-side driving places will have less of an adjustment to make in Thailand (where they also drive on the left), while Americans, Canadians and other right-siders will be more at home in Taiwan (where they drive on the right).
-(Read also:
+(Read more: Eight Unforgettable Taiwan Cycling Routes)

 As far as climate is concerned, subtropical Taiwan has a cooler winter than tropical Thailand, but both have longish hot and humid seasons.
 Thailand, being connected to Asia can be ridden to, obviously, whereas Taiwan, being an island, cannot.
 That said, circumnavigating Taiwan is an achievable goal while circumnavigating Thailand by bike would be a somewhat trickier proposition.
 While there’s much to be said for riding in both places, Taiwan gets the gold in this category for five reasons: